kishorekkota/kishorekkota.github.io/contactcenter/scratchpad.md

 ## 7. Knowledge Management
 - A centralized knowledge base for quick access to information.
 - Assists agents with product details or troubleshooting steps.

+Intelligent Routing: Use AI to route inquiries to the most suitable agent based on expertise, leading to faster resolution.
+Virtual Assistants: Deploy AI-powered chatbots and voice bots to handle routine queries, freeing up human agents for more complex tasks.
+Automated Workflows: Automate repetitive tasks such as data entry and scheduling, reducing manual errors.
+Sentiment Analysis: Analyze customer sentiment during interactions to tailor responses and identify areas for improvement.
+Predictive Analytics: Leverage AI to anticipate customer needs or issues, enabling proactive service.